mnqng/mnqng/README.md

 ### Hi there 👋

+#### About me
+I'm a versatile pharmacist-scientist passionate about accelerating drug discovery and improving patient care with informatics.
+I love solving complex problems leveraging my clinical expertise, data science skills and health research experience.
+Check out my website [here](https://manqing.me) to learn more about my research and experiences.

+Below, you can find some of the projects that I've accomplished throughout my journey in biomedical informatics!

 <!--
 **mnqng/mnqng** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.